About Me

 • Participating in language exchanges 🌐 (I speak both English and Spanish)

-• Playing volleyball 🏐, basketball 🏀, and tennis 🎾
+• Playing sports like volleyball 🏐, basketball 🏀, and tennis 🎾

 • Spending time outside tending to my garden 🌱, hiking 🥾, and riding my bike 🚲

-• Listening to music 🎵 and reading books 📖
+• Listening to music 🎵, reading books 📖, and talking about my favorite movies 🍿

 Continue Exploring